Anu Garg

 Anu Garg (born April 5, 1967) is an American author and speaker.
 He is the founder of Wordsmith.org, an online community comprising aficionados of the English language from across 170 countries.
 His books explore the joy of words.
 He has authored several books about language-related issues and written for magazines and newspapers.
 He was a columnist for MSN Encarta and Kahani magazine.

 Life and education

 Garg was born and grew up in Uttar Pradesh in India and only began to learn English at age 11.
 A graduate of Harcourt Butler Technological Institute, he holds a BTech in Computer Science.

 In 1992, he moved to the U.S. on a scholarship to study at Case Western Reserve University in Cleveland and three years later had earned his master's degree in computer science.
 Garg became a naturalized U.S. citizen in 2008 and he lives in the Seattle area.
 He is a vegan.

 Career

 Garg has worked as a computer scientist at AT&T and other corporations.
 In 1994, while studying at Case Western, he founded Wordsmith.org.
-By 2024, approximately 400,000 people had subscribed to Wordsmith.org's "A Word A Day" email publication.
 He has authored several books as noted below.